vippsas/vipps-checkout/vipps-checkout-api.md

 #### Receipts and Assisted Content Monitoring

-Vipps offers [assisted content monitoring](https://developer.vippsmobilepay.com/docs/APIs/order-management-api/vipps-order-management-api#vipps-assisted-content-monitoring) as a way for Merchants to deal with the regulatory demands of content monitoring.
+We offer [assisted content monitoring](https://developer.vippsmobilepay.com/docs/APIs/order-management-api/vipps-order-management-api#vipps-assisted-content-monitoring) as a way for Merchants to deal with the regulatory demands of content monitoring.
-For some merchants Vipps can utilize the merchant's webpage for content monitoring, continuously verifying that the actual products being sold coincides with the expected products.
+For some merchants, we can utilize the merchant's webpage for content monitoring, continuously verifying that the actual products being sold coincides with the expected products.
-If you, as a merchant, do not have a permanent website that can be utilized for content monitoring, for example you do not have a user facing website or the website is ephemeral/short-lived then you must utilize Vipps Assisted Content Monitoring.
+If you, as a merchant, do not have a permanent website that can be utilized for content monitoring, for example you do not have a user facing website or the website is ephemeral/short-lived, then you must utilize Assisted Content Monitoring.
-In order to comply with Vipps Assisted Content Monitoring all transactions must be posted to the Order Management receipts functionality described in this section.
+In order to comply with Assisted Content Monitoring, all transactions must be posted to the Order Management receipts functionality described in this section.

 ## System integration guidelines